glomatico/gamdl/README.md

     pip install gamdl
     ```
 2. Place your cookies file in the directory from which you will be running gamdl and name it `cookies.txt`.
-3. Place your .wvd file in the directory from which you will be running gamdl and name it `device.wvd`.

 ## Usage
 ```bash